 So, you’ve already gotten the pair of Ariat boots you wanted, but now they’re not looking as fresh as they once did.

-Don’t worry, in this article we’ll detail exactly how to clean Ariat work boots.
+Don’t worry, in this article we’ll detail exactly how to clean your beloved pair of Ariat work boots.

 Ariat takes great pride in the products they make, so they were more than happy to provide detailed instructions on how to best clean and preserve them.